FriendsNone/BasicPlayer/README.md

 # BasicPlayer
-A simple music player in C#
+A simple music player written in C#